-How do Social Security Disability benefits work in Roswell?
+How Do Social Security Disability Benefits Work?

-To qualify for SSD benefits, you do not need to be of retirement age—SSD benefits are paid to people who used to work, but now have a medical condition that prevents them from earning a living.
-SSD payments can help you stay in your home, pay utilities and buy food, clothing and other necessities.
+To qualify for SSD benefits, you do not need to be of retirement age.
+SSD benefits are paid to people who used to work, but now have a disability that prevents them from earning a living.
+SSD payments will help you stay in your home, pay utilities and buy food, clothing, and other necessities.

 - Any disability can count, as long as it keeps you from working.
 Your disability might be a result of an injury or a health issue, and it doesn’t matter if it happened on the job.

 - Your work history is important.
 The SSA requires regular employment over 10 years to qualify for SSDI.
 However, this does not mean you had to work continuously, and if you do not have a long enough work history, you may still qualify for a similar program if you have a low enough income.

 The Social Security Administration (SSA) processes SSD applications.
 People who apply for SSD in Roswell regularly have their applications turned down by the SSA, even though they should easily qualify.
 To keep this from happening to you, it’s important to hire an SSDI lawyer in Roswell as early in the process as possible.

 to find a John Foy office near you